 Digimon Adventure: Hiromi Seki (producer) and Hiroyuki Kakudou (series director)

 This quote (or dubbed versions of it thereof) gets passed around a lot in Digimon circles as proof that “Digimon are genderless”.
 Unfortunately, as much as it’d be nice to just leave it at that, in actuality Digimon as a franchise isn’t so simple about the topic as a translator would like it to be.
 Since this obviously impacts how a translator like myself should approach Digimon, Digimon gender, and gendered pronouns from here on out, I thought I should devote a post to this in case I have to refer back to it in the future as a rationale for why I make certain decisions.

-For the record, before I continue: this is a post purely dedicated to the likely authorial intent of Digimon and how I plan to go about translating that.
-It does not apply to fans’ headcanons, and does not even apply to my own headcanons (in fact, there are many aspects of the below stuff that even I’m not exactly a huge fan of myself).
-If you decide to read this and go “well, screw that, I’m going to ignore this and do things my own way,” honestly, I outright endorse it.
-It is purely an explanation and analysis of what is presented within the series itself as-is, and what you, the reader, decide to do with it is entirely up to you.
+This is a post purely dedicated to the likely authorial intent of Digimon and how I plan to go about translating that.
+It does not apply to fans’ headcanons, and does not even apply to my own headcanons.
+If you decide to read this and go “well, screw that, I’m going to ignore this and do things my own way,” I outright endorse it.
+It is purely an explanation and analysis of what is presented within the series itself as-is, which is important from the translation perspective, and what you, the reader, decide to do with it is entirely up to you.

 The Korean Digimon fansite DiGiFES (now defunct; not to be confused with the official yearly Japanese DigiFes events) had a section titled “THE INTERVIEW” that contained interviews with staff involved in Digimon production.
 The first interview, held with Ayumi Miyazaki, was posted on June 26 and July 4, 2015.